-Prelude to the Battle
+Prelude to the Battle of Chantilly

 In early 1862, Union leaders attempted to bring a quick end to the American Civil War by capturing the Confederate capital at Richmond, Virginia.
 On March 17, Major General George B. McClellan began moving the 50,000 men of the Army of the Potomac toward Richmond during the Peninsula Campaign.
 By June, McClellan reached the outskirts of the Confederate capital but ultimately retreated after losing a series of encounters with General Robert E. Lee and his Army of Northern Virginia.
 These engagements became collectively known as the Seven Days Battles.

 Lee Pursues Pope

 Dissatisfied with McClellan’s performance, President Lincoln appointed Major General John Pope to command the newly created Army of Virginia.
 Sensing that McClellan now posed little threat to Richmond, Confederate General Robert E. Lee, took the offensive, before Pope’s army could unite with McClellan’s retreating forces.
 On July 13, Lee sent 12,000 Confederate troops under the command of Major General Thomas “Stonewall” Jackson, to secure Confederate railroad links with the Shenandoah Valley near Gordonsville, Virginia.
 Later that month, he redeployed 12,000 more men to support Jackson.
 In early August, with McClellan’s army in full retreat, Lee dispatched Major General James Longstreet and 30,000 additional troops to support Jackson, and Lee personally took command of the offensive against Pope.